pragma-/pbot/doc/QuickStart.md

 clone this data-directory for each instance of PBot you want to run, otherwise they will become quite confused with each other and things will break horribly.

+Even when you're running just one bot, cloning the data-directory will allow PBot to be updated via `git` or `unzip` without overwriting your data.
+PBot will automatically use update migrations (see [`updates/`](../updates/)) to safely update your existing data with the new data.

 Here we clone the data-directory for two PBot instances, naming them after the IRC network they will connect to: